 I really enjoy seeing the architecture and learning about the history of this period.
 My house in Villefranche de Rouergue was built in this same time frame.

-The Blacksmith’s Workshop & Ancient Trades Museum
+The Blacksmith’s Workshop & Ancient Trades Museum of Belcastel

 This museum, Maison des vieux métiers et de la forge, introduces visitors to the daily life of a blacksmith/farrier, fisherman, and shoe maker.
 Seeing how the average person lived and worked contrasts with what we see in castles.
 It really gives a better view of life so many years ago.